Reed-CompBio/random-walk-with-restart/README.md

   --damping_factor DAMPING_FACTOR
                         Select a damping factor between 0 and 1 for the random walk with restart (default: 0.85) --selection_function SELECTION_FUNCTION
                         Select a function to use (min for minimum/sum for sum/avg for average/max for maximum) --threshold THRESHOLD
-                        Select a threshold value between 0 and 1 for the construction reference (default: 0.001) --single_source SINGLE_SOURCE
+                        Select a threshold value between 0 and 1 for the construction reference (default: 0.001) --output_file OUTPUT_FILE
-                   Select True if you want to use a single source set (default: False) --output_file OUTPUT_FILE
                         Path to the output files
 ```